webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 * ''Email reports'': ''http://mail/cgi-bin/mailgraph.cgi'', only on ''mail'' VMs using [http://mailgraph.schweikert.ch/ ''Mailgraph'']
 * ''Monit VM dashboard view'': ''http://admin:password@app1:2812/''  (all VMs has this available), using [http://mmonit.com/monit/ Monit]

 == mail ==

-Every VMs has ''exim4'' configured to send mail to the VM that has the "mail"" role.
+Every VMs has ''exim4'' configured to send mail to the VM that has the "mail" role.

 According to email server management best practices, it would be better to have two.
 Having only one is OK.